David Copperfield (1999 film): Part two

 David sees Agnes at a party in London, where he also sees Uriah Heep, Mr Wickfield's clerk.
-David tells Agnes of his love for Dora before running into his old friend, Steerforth.
+David tells Agnes of his love for Dora before running into his old friend Steerforth.
 Uriah tells David of his determination to marry Agnes and warns David not to tell Agnes or her father of his intentions.
 Soon after, David enjoys an unplanned visit with the Micawbers before visiting Steerforth at his mother's home.

-David and Steerforth travel to Yarmouth, where they visit Peggotty and the ailing Mr. Barkis, going on to visit the Peggotty family.
-Dan, Ham, Emily and Mrs. Gummidge are still living in the boat house, and Ham is to marry Emily.
-Emily confides in David that she does not believe herself to be good enough for Ham, and ignores David's reassurances.
-David makes one final stop to visit Peggotty and informs her that he plans to marry Dora.
+David and Steerforth travel to Yarmouth, where they visit Peggotty and the ailing Mr Barkis, going on to visit the Peggotty family.
+Dan, Ham, Emily and Mrs Gummidge are still living in the boat house, and Ham is to marry Emily.
+Emily confides in David that she does not believe herself to be good enough for him, and ignores David's reassurances.
+David makes one final stop to visit Peggotty and informs her of his plan to marry Dora.

 At David's lodgings in London, the Micawbers come for dinner and Micawber reveals that he is now working for Uriah Heep.
-On returning home that evening, he finds Aunt Trotwood on his doorstep, declaring that she is ruined.
-David and Dora agree to a secret engagement since he is now without his great aunt's financial support.
-David returns to Canterbury to see the Wickfields and reveals to Mr. Micawber that he suspects Heep of trying to take control of Wickfield's business.
-Heep declares his intention to marry Agnes, and Wickfield responds angrily.
-The next day, Agnes tells David that her father has apologized to Heep, on whom he is now dependent.
-She reluctantly accepts her potential marriage.
-Upon David's next visit to Mr. Spenlow, he finds that his engagement to Dora has been discovered and is not welcomed by her family.
-David refuses to give up Dora and tries once again to convince Mr. Spenlow of his worthiness, but discovers him dead from a heart attack.
+On returning home that evening, David finds Mr Dick and Miss Trotwood on his doorstep, declaring that she is ruined.
+David and Dora agree to a secret engagement since he is now without his aunt's financial support.
+David returns to Canterbury to see the Wickfields and reveals to Mr Micawber that he suspects Heep of trying to take control of Wickfield's business.
+Heep declares his intention to marry Agnes, and Mr Wickfield responds angrily.
+The next day, Agnes tells David that her father has apologised to Heep, on whom he is now dependent.
+Upon David's next visit to Mr Spenlow, he finds that his engagement to Dora has been discovered and is not welcomed by her family.
+David, unwilling to give up Dora, tries once again to convince Mr Spenlow of his worthiness, but later discovers him dead from a heart attack.

-David visits Yarmouth again after he receives a letter from Peggotty, informing that Barkis's health is deteriorating and that it is inevitable that he will die soon.
-Barkis eventually dies and leaves an astronomical £3,000 in his will - the interest on £1,000 to Dan Peggotty and £2,000 to Peggotty, his wife.
+David visits Yarmouth again after he receives a letter from Peggotty, informing him that Barkis's health is deteriorating and that he will die soon.
+Barkis eventually dies and leaves £3,000 in his will - the interest on £1,000 to Dan Peggotty and £2,000 to Peggotty.

 Ham then tells David that Emily has run off with Steerforth, who has been lodging somewhere in the area and visiting her in secret.
-Dan begins a search for them, which stretches to other parts of Europe.
+Dan begins a search for Emily, which stretches to other parts of Europe.
 They inform Steerforth's mother and her companion, Rosa Dartle, of his disappearance; the women reply that they will not allow Steerforth to marry Emily.
 David learns that the late Mr Spenlow is bankrupt and comforts Dora.